mercmobily/ryver/README.md

     filters: markup-markdown

-This _info directive_ will apply to every file in that directory, as well as any file in nested directory.
+This _info directive_ will apply to every file in that directory, as well as any file in nested directories.

 By running `ryver src` again, you will see that a new file, `hello_world.html`, was created and containe: